supechicken/crdyboot/README.md

     ./x.py secure-boot-setup

-One-time step to copy in an existing cloudready test image:
+One-time step to copy in an existing cloudready image:

     cp /path/to/cloudready.bin workspace/disk.bin